pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/migrations.rst

    migrated to.
 It requires your migration versions to start with 1, and to be sequential with no gaps in version numbers.
-For example, 0001_my_first_migration.py, 0002_my_second_migration.py, 0003_add_email_addresses_to_users.py, etc. You don't have to use leading zeros in the names, as the number is processed with a regular expression that interprets it as an integer, however, the advantage to using leading zeros is that programs like ``ls`` will display your migrations in order when you inspect the contents of your migration package.
+For example, 0001_my_first_migration.py, 0002_my_second_migration.py, 0003_add_email_addresses_to_users.py, etc. You don't have to use leading zeros in the names, as the number is processed with a regular expression that interprets it as an integer.
+However, the advantage to using leading zeros is that programs like ``ls`` will display your migrations in order when you inspect the contents of your migration package.
 #.
 Each migration module should have a function called "migrate" with this signature:
    ``def migrate(*args, **kwargs)``.
 #.
 Inside your ``migrate()`` function, you can perform the necessary work to change the data in the
    Pulp install.
+#.
+Your ``migrate()`` function must be written in such a way that it will not fail for a new
+   installation.
+New installations will start at migration version 0, and all migrations up to the most recent migration will be applied by the system.
+Therefore, you must not assume that there is data in the database, or on the filesystem.
+Your migration script should detect what work, if any, needs to be done before performing any operations.

 For example, your migrations package might look like this::